getml/getml.com/src/docs/contact/index.md

     ---

-    Learn how getML Relational Learning is working and details about successfull applications in many cross-industry ML applications.
+    Learn how getML Relational Learning is working and details about successful applications in many cross-industry ML applications.

     Install [`mkdocs-material`](#) with [`pip`](#) and get up and running in minutes